Type tf.keras.utils

 -

-- List of input tensors.
+object - List of input tensors.

 object get_source_inputs(IEnumerable<IGraphNodeBase> tensor, object layer, object node_index)